Yash0605/DSA/Practice/DP/best-time-to-buy-and-sell-stock-iv/readme.md

 > Case 2 => we start from end consider index 6 i.e we sell at the last day, then we need to loop through prev indexes to get the day of buying eg consider index 4 and then the **subproblem** becomes checking for the profit from day 4 to day 0

 In this pattern we need to check using a for loop inside the recursion.
 We are checking this because for each index where we either buy or sell we need to check every remaining index to determine if that will yield the maximum profit or not.

+Memoization also seems to TLE => need to check Tabulation for optimizations